Vantiq/vantiq-extension-sources/CSVSource/README.md

 * **processExistingFiles**: Optional.
 If set to `true`, the service will process all files already existing in the folder `fileFolderPath` (filtered using `filePrefix` and the `fileExtension`).
 Otherwise the service will process only new files.
 Default is`false`.
 * **extensionAfterProcessing**: Optional.
 Rename the file after it has been processed to avoid reprocessing (_e.g._ for cases where `processExistingFiles` is set to `true`).
 The default value is combination of the 'fileExtension' and `done`.
 For example `.csv.done` when `fileExtension` set to `.csv`.
 * **deleteAfterProcessing**: Optional.
 Delete the processed file only if processed successfully to avoid reprocessing in cases where `processExistingFiles` is set to `true`.
 Default value is `false`.
-* **pollTime**: Optional, Default is 30000 Milliseconds, the frequency the extension checks the target folder for new files to process.
+* **pollTime**: Optional.
+Default is 30000 milliseconds.
+The frequency at which the connector checks the target folder for new files to process.

 **Note**: the sum of **maxActiveTask** and **maxQueuedTasks** is the maximum number of files that can be processed simultaneously.
 If more than this number is attempted,